HITPK/MVPTest/README.md

-# Road500k
+# MVPTest
-This is the start to 500k
-Are you ready
+This a simple mvp test